-The incubation period is 3 to 5 days after exposure.
-The illness usually starts suddenly, and may continue for several weeks after symptoms begin.
+Symptoms develop 3 to 5 days after exposure.
+The illness usually starts suddenly.
+It may continue for several weeks after symptoms begin.

 Note: Oral tetracycline is usually not prescribed for children until after all their permanent teeth have come in.
 It can permanently discolor teeth that are still forming.